Note that this is a work in progress

 - Use the other existing pages as models for consistent page structure, image formatting, table formatting, source code contributions etc.

-## Publish your drafts to see how they look
+## *Publish* your changes to see how they look

 When you’re happy with your contributions: